 Blood donations from recovered coronavirus patients sought

-According to a Lee Health release, Mayo Clinic is the lead institution providing coordinated access to investigational convalescent plasma for hospitalized patients with severe or life-threatening COVID-19, or those who are at risk for the development for severe illness as judged by their doctors, and was designated to do so by the Food and Drug Administration on April 3.
+According to a Lee Health release, Mayo Clinic is the lead institution providing coordinated access to investigational convalescent plasma for hospitalized patients with severe or life-threatening COVID-19, or those who are at risk for the development for severe illness as judged by their doctors, and was designated to do so by the Food and Drug Administration (FDA) on April 3.

 Lee Health officials said enrollment in the study is based on the protocol’s preset exclusion and inclusion criteria and on the availability of an appropriate blood-type matched unit of convalescent plasma.
-Being admitted to Lee Health with COVID-19 does not guarantee a patient will qualify for the trial, and even if a patient does qualify, because of probable limited convalescent plasma supplies, the patient may not be enrolled in the study and receive convalescent plasma.
+Being admitted to Lee Health with COVID-19 does not guarantee a patient will qualify for this trial, and even if a patient does qualify, because of probable limited convalescent plasma supplies, the patient may not be enrolled in this study and receive convalescent plasma.
 All participants will sign informed consent as required by the Mayo’s Institutional Review Board, a committee tasked with protecting the rights and welfare of human subjects.

 Sgarlata reiterated that a known safe and effective treatment for the virus is unavailable.

 “As in any clinical research study, it is unknown if the treatment will be therapeutic and there are risks involved,” she said.
 “However, based on its use to treat other viral infections, researchers hypothesize that the plasma from recovered patients may contain antibodies that may help fight the disease.”

 Lee Health said that in order to launch this study, they need a supply of convalescent plasma and are asking patients who have tested positive for the virus and recovered to donate blood at one of its donation sites.
 This blood will be processed to make the convalescent plasma required for the clinical trial.
 All donors will be screened with a nasal swab test for SARS-CoV-2.
 The test result must be negative before proceeding.